Are you successful in helping people?

 Where are you based?

 I am based in Woodford Green on the Essex/East London border.
-However I treat people from across the UK using online counselling so please do not be put off if you are not within easy reach of London.
+However I treat people from across the UK and worldwide using online counselling so please do not be put off if you are not within easy reach of London.

 How many sessions will I need?